Wappsto/wappsto-cli/README.md

 ```

 It will ask for your 'username' and 'password' to Wappsto, unless you are already logged in.
-Here you get the option to download any exsisting Wapps or create a new Wapp.
+Here you get the option to download any existing Wapps or create a new Wapp.

 This will generate a file called manifest.json where you can modify the description of your wapp.